 Experts estimate that, in the general population, one in every 300 to 500 people harbors a BRCA mutation.
 Mutations are most common in people of Eastern European (Ashkenazi) Jewish descent.
 About one in every 40 people of Ashkenazi Jewish descent (2.5% of this population) carries a BRCA mutation.
 Members of certain other ethnic groups may also be more likely than those in the general population to carry a BRCA mutation.
 Various factors—such as the number of people with cancer, their relationship to each other, age of onset of cancer, and types of cancer—affect the likelihood of a BRCA mutation within a family.
 A specialist in cancer genetics can look at your heritage and family history, and help determine the likelihood that your family has a BRCA mutation.

 A positive BRCA test result indicates that a “deleterious mutation” was found in either the BRCA1 or BRCA2 gene (or, rarely in both genes).
 This means that a change was found in the gene which is known to increase the risk for cancer.
 A negative BRCA test result means that no such gene mutation was found.
 A “variant of uncertain significance” means that a change was found that may or may not increase the risk for cancer.

 Genetic testing may have a wide range of effects on people and their families.
 Some people need additional support from psychologists or other health-care professionals to help them work through the consequences of their test results.
 Most genetics specialists work with mental-health care professionals who are skilled in helping people cope with genetic test results.
 Some people find it helpful to speak with others who have had genetic testing.
 FORCE has a rich community of members who have had personal experience with genetic counseling, genetic testing and hereditary cancer.
-For information visit our section on finding support.

 It is important to consult a genetics expert to help interpret and explain genetic test results and provide management recommendations.